Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 Schnorr signatures are primarily used for threshold multi-sig.

-- Fit legacy systems nicely, and can reduce fees on blockchains.
+- Fit legacy systems nicely, and can reduce fees on blockchains.<!-- .element: class="fragment" data-fragment-index="0" -->
-- Reduce verifier costs in bandwidth & CPU time, so great for certificates.
+- Reduce verifier costs in bandwidth & CPU time, so great for certificates.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Could support soft key derivations.
+- Could support soft key derivations.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---

-### Schnorr Multi-Sigs
+### Schnorr Multi-Sigs - Downside

-However, automation becomes tricky.
+- However, automation becomes tricky.

-We need agreement upon the final signer list and two random nonce contributions from each prospective signer, before constructing the signature fragments.
+- We need agreement upon the final signer list and two random nonce contributions from each prospective signer, before constructing the signature fragments.<!-- .element: class="fragment" data-fragment-index="0" -->

 ---

 ### BLS Signatures

-BLS signatures are especially useful for aggregated multi-signatures (but can be used for threshold as well).
+- BLS signatures are especially useful for aggregated multi-signatures (but can be used for threshold as well).<!-- .element: class="fragment" data-fragment-index="0" -->

-Signatures can be aggregated without advance agreement upon the signer list, which simplifies automation and makes them useful in consensus.
+- Signatures can be aggregated without advance agreement upon the signer list.<!-- .element: class="fragment" data-fragment-index="1" -->
+- This simplifies automation and makes them useful in consensus.<!-- .element: class="fragment" data-fragment-index="2" -->

-Verifying individual signatures is _slow_, but verifying aggregated ones is relatively fast.
+- Verifying individual signatures is slow, but verifying aggregated ones is relatively fast.<!-- .element: class="fragment" data-fragment-index="3" -->

-(Coming to Substrate soonish.)
+- (Coming to Substrate soonish.)<!-- .element: class="fragment" data-fragment-index="4" -->

 ---